snotskie/ttrpg/md/index.md

 **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's History to cover one or two simple actions, within reason, that characters of their background could perform unaided that humans couldn't.

-**Low Variety:** If the player characters come from just a few non-human backgrounds, at table discretion, the scope of two or three Stats may be expanded to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that humans couldn't.
+**Low Variety:** If the player characters come from just a few non-human backgrounds, the scope of two or three Stats may be expanded at table discretion to cover one or two simple actions each that characters of their non-human backgrounds could perform unaided that humans couldn't.

 ### Step Four · Choose Aptitudes
 <!-- _class: creation -->